What do I need to know about contracts in a contractual dispute?

 Contracts are in operation at all levels.
-They exists between the biggest global enterprises and the smallest of high street businesses.
+They exist between the biggest global enterprises and the smallest of high street businesses.
 They vary greatly in their level of sophistication and in some instances may not even be in writing.
 Therefore, the first thing to know about any contractual dispute is what contractual documents are in place between your business and the other party and what they say.
 The difficulty in finding out this information can vary greatly but it is vitally important as contracts are the foundation of every relationship.

 Embarking on legal proceedings is an expensive avenue to go down.
 Litigation does have a wide variety of benefits but there are a number of types of alternative dispute resolution (ADR) that can be considered before issuing legal proceedings.

 ADR, such as mediation, can alleviate the costs that Court action would entail.
 A mediation session allows parties to discuss the issues that exist openly under the guidance of an experienced mediator who seeks to facilitate a settlement.
 Participation in a mediation does not guarantee the need to avoid Court proceedings but is very beneficial in procuring a resolution to a dispute.

 Even where a settlement is not achieved at a mediation itself the settlement discussion has already been commenced and usually has reached an advanced phase.
 This means that many mediations that are unsuccessful on the day, result in a settlement being reached shortly afterwards.
 Mediation can also be particularly beneficial in preserving commercial relationships between parties.

 What can I do now to protect against a future contract dispute?